cocos/cocos-docs/en/concepts/scene/light/lightmap.md

 ### Property Description

-The description of each parameter on the **Scene** page is as follows:
+The description of each property on the **Scene** page is as follows:

 | Property | Description |
 | :--- | :--- |